 Whereas with screen sharing, only one participant can take control of the screen, and this is displayed in a presentation format.

-The third key difference is while screen sharing normally requires a third-party application installation across all concurrent devices, co-browsing usually requires adding a browser plug-in.
+The third difference is while screen sharing normally requires a third-party application installation across all concurrent devices, it usually requires adding a browser plug-in.
 In relation to Velaro use case, the plug-in is embedded in the live chat for website, and a visitor simply needs to click to accept an invite to initiate a session.

 How Does Co-browsing Improve the Customer Experience?

-Co-browsing provides real-time viewing and insight into what another viewer (customer, employee, or trainee) can see on their screen.
+It provides real-time viewing and insight into what another viewer (customer, employee, or trainee) can see on their screen.
 Here are reasons why this customer support tool has a long-term impact on the customer experience:

 Personalized guidance